DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 ```
 -rw-r--r-- 1 shahid shahid 581 Oct 25  2022 /home/shahid/.ssh/id_rsa.pub
 ```
-Otherwise, for something similar to the following out proceed, then keep walking with me.
+Otherwise, for something similar to the following proceed, then keep walking with me.

 ```
 ls: cannot aceess '/home/<username>/.ssh/id_*.pub': No such file or directory
 ```

 #### 2. Generate SSH Key
-Considering, we don't have any SSH key generated, So we will generate the SSH key on the client machine using the following commnd:
+Considering, we don't have any SSH key generated, we will generate the SSH key on the client machine using the following command:
 ```
 ssh-keygen
 ```